Skip to content

 public class MyNewTool {

-@Tool(description = "Description for the LLM")
+@Tool(description = "Clear description for the LLM")

 public String myMethod(

-@ToolParam(description = "Parameter description") String input) {
+@ToolParam(description = "What this parameter controls") String input) {

 // Implementation